Tate-Vogel and relative cohomologies of complexes with respect to cotorsion pairs

-where the symbol ``$\simeq$" stands for quasi-isomorphism.
-Note that each module in $\B$ is a Gorenstein $\B$-module.
-It seems natural to investigate the relationships between Gorenstein $\B$ dimensions and $\B$ dimensions for complexes.
-Motivated by this, we have the following theorem.
+By \cite[Definition 3.1]{YD}, the $\mathcal{A}$ dimension of a complex $M$, denoted by $\mathcal{A}$-dim$M$, is defined as $\mathcal{A}$-dim$M$ = $\inf$\{sup\{$i$ $|$ $A_{-i}\neq0$\} $|$ $M\simeq A$ with $A\in{dg\widetilde{\mathcal{A}}}$\}.
+Note that each module in $\A$ is a Gorenstein $A$-module.
+It seems natural to investigate the relationships between Gorenstein $\A$ dimensions and $\A$ dimensions for complexes.
+Motivated by this, we have the following theorem, which is a consequence of Theorems \ref{theorem:3.6} and \ref{thm:1.4'}.
 See \ref{proofof1.4} for the proof.

-\begin{thm} Let {\rm ($\A$, $\B$)} be a complete hereditary cotorsion pair in $\Mod R$ and $N$ a complex. \begin{enumerate} \item There is an inequality {\rm } and the equality holds if {\rm$\mathcal{B}\textrm{-dim}N<\infty$}.
+\begin{thm} Let {\rm ($\A$, $\B$)} be a complete hereditary cotorsion pair in $\Mod R$ and $M$ a complex. \begin{enumerate} \item There is an inequality {\rm } and the equality holds if {\rm$\mathcal{A}\textrm{-dim}M<\infty$}.